-Give local law enforcement discretion to deny a concealed handgun license.
+- Give local law enforcement discretion to deny a concealed handgun license.

-	In 2016, Tennessee had the 14th highest rate of gun deaths per capita among the states.
-In addition, in 2016, Tennessee supplied the 24th highest number of crime guns to other states per capita.
-Although Tennessee supplies crime guns to other states at a rate higher than the national average, the state actually imports more crime guns than it exports.
+In 2017, Tennessee had the 11th highest gun death rate among the states.
+Tennessee also supplied crime guns to other states at the 22nd highest rate among the states.
+While Tennessee exported crime guns at nearly 1.5 times the national rate, the state actually imports more crime guns than it exports.

 Tennessee Firearms Laws